 The purpose of true Christian education is to partner with parents and the church in fulfilling the scriptural mandate of Deuteronomy 6:5-7:

 “And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.”

-CCLC’s Christian classical approach to learning invites young people into the ongoing conversation about what is beautiful, good and true… and what is not!
-Classical, liberal arts education was the learning paradigm that prevailed from the medieval era until the early 20 th century.
-It produced leaders, thinkers and writers like Thomas Aquinas, Galileo Galilei, William Shakespeare, John Donne, Rembrandt van Rijn, Blaise Pascal, Johann Sebastian Bach, Georg Friedrich Handel, Isaac Newton, Johann Kepler, Louis Pasteur, Michael Faraday, and C. S. Lewis.
+CCLC’s Christian classical approach to learning invites young people into the ongoing conversation about what is beautiful, good, and true… and what is not!
+Classical, liberal arts education was the learning paradigm that prevailed from the medieval era until the early 20th century.
+It produced leaders, thinkers, and writers like Thomas Aquinas, Galileo Galilei, William Shakespeare, John Donne, Rembrandt van Rijn, Blaise Pascal, Johann Sebastian Bach, Georg Friedrich Handel, Isaac Newton, Johann Kepler, Louis Pasteur, Michael Faraday, and C. S. Lewis.
 And thousands of others!

 Much has been written on the need and means for re-establishing the classical liberal arts education, beginning with Dorothy Sayers’ 1949 essay on Recovering the Lost Tools of Learning.
 Our own approach aligns most with that of Kevin Clark and Ravi Jain’s perspective in their book The Liberal Arts Tradition: A Philosophy of Christian Classical Education.
-Their paradigm advances four key goals which are to “foreground the centrality of Christian formation… celebrate and music and art and respects human embodiment… offer a robust vision of both the language arts and mathematics… [and] offer a path forward for integration – in both thought and life.”
+Their paradigm advances four key goals which are to “foreground the centrality of Christian formation… celebrate and music and art and respect human embodiment… offer a robust vision of both the language arts and mathematics… [and] offer a path forward for integration – in both thought and life.”
 (Preface xii)